nanovms/nanos/trace-utilities/readme.md

   ```

   Non-destructive reads return the ring buffer contents without clearing the
   buffer.
-These are issed via:
+These are issued via:

   ```
   wget localhost:9090/ftrace/trace